emirot/blog/blog/content/posts/check_broken_links.md

 It's always frustrating to follow a dead link, so I would like to avoid that on my blog.

-I've found couple of projects that should help:
+I've found couple of projects that could help:
 - https://github.com/raviqqe/muffet
 - https://github.com/linkchecker/linkchecker
 - https://github.com/stevenvachon/broken-link-checker

 These projects looks to be a good fit, however I would have adapt the CI part.
-If not I would be checking my current online version and not the latest changes, one idea could be to spin up a local version and test again that one.
-Or I could do deploy on Pull Request for example.
+If not I would be checking my current online version and not the latest changes, one idea could be to spin up a local web server and test again it.
+Or I could do deploys on Pull Requests for example.

 # Solution